juhp/koji-tool/README.md

 Will download the latest build for your Fedora version, and try to install it.

-You can specify a different hub using `--hub`.
+You can specify a different Koji hub service with `--hub`.

 ### Selecting subpackages

-By default only installed subpackages are and downloaded and updated, but the following options change the behavior:
+By default only installed subpackages are downloaded and updated, but the following options change the behavior:

 `--all`: install all subpackages

 `--ask`: ask about each subpackage

-`--base-only`: only install base package
+`--base-only`: only install the base package

 `--exclude-devel`: skip devel subpackages